-This course with local fermentation expert Lucie Cousins will introduce you to the art of fermentation and equip you with simple practical skills to ferment at home.
+Learn the art of fermentation with fermentation expert Lucie Cousins and equip yourself with practical skills to make fermented foods and drinks at home.

 Fermented foods and drinks are thought to boost the immune system and are beneficial to stomach and digestion well being.